 What age can I get a debit card?

-Typically, you can get a debit card from age 11, depending on the account you open.
+You can usually get a debit card from age 11, depending on the account you open.

 How to pay with a debit card